Myles-the-Coder/Pokedex-v2/README.md

 ## 🧐About

-This project was built for the purpose of gaining more expiernce with fetching API data and styling with CSS.
+This project was built for the purpose of gaining more experience with fetching API data and styling with CSS.

 ## 💡Features